slevomat/coding-standard/README.md

 This sniff enforces trailing commas in multi-line calls.

+This sniff provides the following setting:

+* `enable`: either to enable or no this sniff.
+By default, it is enabled for PHP versions 7.3 or higher.

 #### SlevomatCodingStandard.Namespaces.AlphabeticallySortedUses 🔧

 Checks whether uses at the top of a file are alphabetically sorted.
 Follows natural sorting and takes edge cases with special symbols into consideration.
 The following code snippet is an example of correctly sorted uses: